Uniswap/docs/versioned_docs/version-V1/faq/rentals.md

 title: Rentals
 ---

-### Where do I rent a DEGEN?
+## Where do I rent a DEGEN?

-niftyleague.com/rentals
+The DEGEN rentals flow will live on the Nifty League website.

+## Where can I learn more about DEGEN rentals?

+Read more about our plans for DEGEN rentals [here](http://localhost:3000/overview/p2e/rentals).